Seattle Children's: History

-Controversy
+Controversies

 In 2015 the hospital warned the public that due to its improper sterilization of surgical equipment, around 12,000 children and young adults treated there since 2010 were at risk of infection from bacteria or blood-borne viruses, including hepatitis B and C and HIV; it had issued a similar warning two years earlier.

 From 2001 on, it was revealed that a strain of deadly mold in the air handling systems of operating rooms (Aspergillus) was detected by hospital administrators.
 The mold caused 14 infections and 6 deaths.
 In 2018 the mold was revealed and hospital staff agreed to clean up the mold.
 HEPA filters were installed and operating rooms were reopened in July that year.
 In November 2019, mold allegations again resurfaced when an infant tested positive for a mold infection.
 In early 2020, the health inspectors from the State of Washington came in and questioned hospital authorities on why HEPA filters were not installed in the ORs.
 The mold has led to a lawsuit.

-The move follows a pledge that the hospital would undertake a ‘rigorous’ review following the departure of Dr. Ben Danielson.
+The move follows a pledge that the hospital would undertake a "rigorous" review following the departure of Dr. Ben Danielson.

+Texas transgender investigation

+In November 2023, the office of Texas Attorney General Ken Paxton issued a civil investigative demand to the hospital for any and all medical records of transgender minors being treated at the hospital, as well as the number of children originally from Texas being treated at the hospital, and guidance for how to "wean" trans patients off gender affirming medication.
+The demand cited Texas laws banning the care, despite the hospital being located outside of Texas.
+In response, the hospital filed suit.